Witiko/doctoral-thesis/defense.md

 participated, including my research group, which has developed the *MIaS* search engine that has since been deployed in *the European Digital Mathematical Library*.

-Following a four year hiatus, in 2020 and 2021, two math information retrieval shared task evaluations were held at the *Answer Retrieval for Questions on Math (ARQMath)* labs hosted by the CLEF conferences.
+In 2020 and 2021, two math information retrieval shared task evaluations were held at the *Answer Retrieval for Questions on Math (ARQMath)* labs hosted by the CLEF conferences.
 In the last lab, as many as 11 research groups participated, and twelve research groups have already registered for the the third ARQMath lab, which I am co-organizing and which will take place later this year.

 * * *

+% TODO

 ## Systems {#systems}

+Seven math-aware search engines achieved state-of-the-art results in the shared task evaluations at some point in time, as you can see in the table.
+The current state-of-the-art math-aware search engines are *Tangent-L* for full-text search and *Approach0* for formula search.

+*Tangent-L* was developed by the research group of the famous Canadian computer scientist Frank Tompa from the University of Waterloo.
+Tangent-L represents math formulae using presentation math.
+It uses two separate sparse retrieval search engines, one for text and one for math formulae, and uses score aggregation to produce the final results.
+Tangent-L received state-of-the-art results in the ARQMath labs and also post-hoc in the last NTCIR workshop.

+*Approach0* was developed by Wei Zhong from the University of Waterloo and has been deployed on the Math StackExchange question answering forum.
+Approach0 represents math using content math.
+It uses structural matching and sparse retrieval, and uses rank fusion to produce the final results.
+Approach0 received state-of-the-art results in the last ARQMath lab and also post-hoc in the last NTCIR workshop.

+* * *

 % TODO

-* * *

 # Accuracy {#accuracy}